 The programme is free.
 It is run by the CIPD and delivered by volunteer CIPD members.

 Who can sign up to Steps Ahead Mentoring?

 The programme is open to people who meet our eligibility criteria and expectations.

 To be eligible you must be:

-- between 18 and 24 years old or be a parent/carer
+- between 18 and 24 years old, or a parent/carer of any age

 - currently out of work